Skip to Content

 3 & 4.
 Jamestown Historic Site and Museum

-Jamestown also has two separate sites, one is the actual historic place and the other a recreation.
+Jamestown also has two separate sites, one is the actual historic place and the other is a recreation.
 Seeing them both properly will take most of a day but is worth it.

 I think you can visit Jamestown with kids slightly younger than you can with the other two sites.
 The story of the colony is easier to understand and the outside exhibits draw in even the very young.